ezra0619/ngx-grid/projects/klippa/ngx-grid/README.md

 If `fluid` is true, no max width will be set and the grid container will completely fill its parent.

+`gutter` describes the gaps between columns in pixels

 ## `<klp-grid-row>`

 Grid rows must have a parent container at some level.
-There direct children can only be grid columns. any other child will throw an error.
+Their direct children can only be grid columns.
+Any other child will throw an error.

 ## `<klp-grid-column>`